supermemo-wiki/SuperMemoAssistant.Wiki/docs/plugin-pdf.md

 > [!NOTE]
 > Per-PDF settings will override the global settings.

+### Additional settings

+Additional settings such as changing the extract/highlight colours are available in the JSON config file located in `%UserProfile%\SuperMemoAssistant\Configs\SuperMemoAssistant.Plugins.PDF\PDFCfg.json`.

 ## PDF: Deletion

 Your PDFs are stored in your collection elements.
 They are inserted in SuperMemo's binary registry.
 To remove a PDF file, follow this procedure: